 There is no cure - yet.
-Most people do well after Minimally treatment, but often need Invasive repeat procedures.
+Most people do well after treatment, but often need

+Minimally

+Invasive repeat procedures.
 Open surgery lasts the longest, but recovery can also be long.
 Minimally invasive treatments have less risk and shorter recovery, but don't last as long before contractures return.
 If contractures do return, these procedures can be repeated, but can be more risky and less effective.

-The goal of the Dupuytren Foundation is to develop individualized treatment both to prevent contracture and to prevent recurrence after treatment procedures.
+The Dupuytren Research Group goal is new treatment to prevent contracture and prevent recurrence after procedures.